 Remember when we said to bring a torch?
 This is where it comes in handy!
-En route back home, as darkness hits and the bats takeover, JC encouraged us to shine our lights towards the riverbank.
+En route back home, as darkness hits and the bats take over, JC encourages us to shine our lights towards the riverbank.
 All of sudden the darkness turned into a starry-like sky.
 Catching the eyes of the caimans, their still balls of vision shone bright, and it wasn’t until we did this do you realise just how many were surrounding us.
 It was magical.

-Lights off, the trees above sparkled as the fire flies were in full force.
-It’s so beautiful, that even though we wanted to see the watchful river eyes, we sat in awe, enjoying the the darkness in complete silence as we each took a moment to absorb a slice of the jungle we never thought we would experience.
+Lights off, the trees above sparkled as the fireflies were in full force.
+It’s so beautiful, that even though we wanted to see the watchful river eyes, we sat in awe, enjoying the darkness in complete silence as we each took a moment to absorb a slice of the jungle we never thought we would experience.

 Homeward bound, it was time for dinner.
 A beautifully laid table with bread, pasta, rice, mince and salad served with water and juice.

 This was when my nausea hit.
 Over 9 months travelling and not once were either of us hit with any dose of food poisoning.
 And the one time I suffer, it’s in the middle of the jungle.
 Murphy, you bastard.
 I hit the hay early and spent the night visiting the bathroom.
 Thanking my lucky firefly stars that we were placed in a double room.

 The following morning we woke to the hammering rain, or maybe torrential downpour is more appropriate.
 Despite the gloomy morning, the group headed out to try to spot some anacondas, an unlikely mission considering, like me, these reptiles too prefer to hide from the rain.